-2020 FINANCIAL YEAR IN REVIEW
+2021 FINANCIAL YEAR IN REVIEW

-During the financial year ending 30 June 2020 and since that time, the Company's focus has been on:
+During the financial year ending 30 June 2021 and since that time, the Company's focus has been on:

-- (a) continuing to develop its silica sand projects in Gingin, Albany and Esperance that were commenced in prior financial years with an increasing focus on the Albany prospects; - (b) ongoing work on the marketing and development of the Urban silica sand deposit at Bullsbrook, WA; - (c) investigating the prospect of exploiting mineral resources other than bauxite on some of the Company's established bauxite tenements and identifying new exploration tenements for either internal or joint venture development; and - (d) continuing to explore and maintain our bauxite assets held in the joint venture with our long standing and loyal Chinese joint venture partner, HD Mining.
+- (a) continuing to develop our silica sand projects in Gingin, Albany and Esperance that were commenced in prior financial years, with the primary focus on the Albany White Hill Silica Sand Project; - (b) continuing the ongoing work for the marketing and development of the Urban Resources' silica sand deposits for export; - (c) exploration by our joint venture partner, DevEx Resources Limited (DevEx), of the Sovereign PGE/Nickel/Copper Prospect; - (d) the establishment and initial exploration of the South Stirling Nickel/Copper Project in WA; - (e) an R. & D. program to investigate innovative processing techniques to yield high purity silica products from the Company's existing hardrock quartz and silica sand projects; and - (f) continuing to explore and maintain our bauxite assets held in the joint venture with our long standing and loyal Chinese joint venture partner, HD Mining.